junaid50905/learn-php-the-right-way/README.md

 // this is a problem, because, function taking invalid parameter
 ```

-we can prevent the above problem by using strict
+##### we can prevent the above problem by using strict. the strict see that is a function taking a valid parameter or not

 ```
 <?php declare(strict_types=1); // strict requirement